Carrie tried her only decent jacket on several times but knew deep down she was just distracting herself from making the dreaded phone call.

 Carrie allowed herself to gawk for a few moments before she hunched in the chair to be less conspicuous.
 She found it impossible to imagine a future in which Adeline’s parents did not kill their daughter for trashing their house like this.

-It wasn’t entirely clear to her where Mr. and Mrs. Christakis had gone, though.
+It wasn’t entirely clear to her where Mr. and Mrs. Kouris had gone, though.
 Perhaps to a soundproof bunker in the basement?

-Carrie had heard about Adeline Christakis for a month now, a new girl at Cuyahoga Heights High School like herself.
+Carrie had heard a lot of things about Adeline Kouris for a month now, and she was a new girl at Cuyahoga Heights High School like Carrie herself.
 That was about the only thing they had seemed to have in common.

 Carrie had never imagined that Adeline lived in such a castle, on the edge of Valley View and barely within their school district.
 But maybe it was just because you could not imagine someone living like this, when you were used to sharing a two-room apartment with your mother?

-And that was the extent of her knowledge about Adeline Christakis.
+And that was the extent of her knowledge about Adeline Kouris.

 Why would any sane girl with so much money transfer to our run-of-the-mill high?